bitwarden/contributing-docs/docs/architecture/deep-dives/autofill/autofill-menu.md

 ### Injection of the Overlay Menu

-An important consideration during the development of the Auto-fill Menu was addressing user concerns about the performance and security of an UI elements injected into an unknown webpage.
+An important consideration during the development of the Auto-fill Menu was addressing user concerns about the performance and security of UI elements injected into an unknown webpage.
 As a result, the Auto-fill Menu has been implemented to ensure that it is injected into a webpage only when a user has enabled the feature.

 When the Auto-fill Menu is disabled, the core autofill functionality is enabled via a content script named